 Frozen Car Locks

 If you live in an area where it gets (really) cold in winter, I mean like snow and freezing cold.
 You should definitely remember and use this WD-40 tip.
-Keep an eye on the weather and when the weatherman – or woman – tell you it going to freeze; it is good to spray a little WD-40 in your car locks.
+Keep an eye on the weather and when the weatherman – or woman – tell you it is going to freeze; it is good to spray a little WD-40 in your car locks.
 How so?
 It ensures that no water runs into your locks, so the locks can not freeze.
+This will prevent many cold and late mornings in the winter.

 If you are an experienced gardener you probably have your own way to get rid of weeds in your garden.
 You can use manual labour, vinegar, fire, or even newspapers.
 But did you know that WD-40 is also a great way to get rid of the most annoying thing in your garden?
 It will work well on, for example, the thistle.
 Just spray some WD-40, leave it be, and pull it out (with root and all) once it withered.